oxcarxierra/oxcarxierra/README.md

 🏫 Dept. of Mechanical Engineering, Seoul National Univ.
 🤖 Sequor Robotics

-Belive it or not, I'm gonna make aircraft one day.
+Believe it or not, I'm gonna make an aircraft one day.

 ## Skills